Ahan2/AutomatedEmailJava/README.md

 -------------------
   ![alt tag](https://raw.githubusercontent.com/Ahan2/AutomatedEmailJava/master/assets/login.png)

-    Enter your login ID/Username in the first send("") Enter your password in the second send("")
+    Enter your login ID/Username in the first send("").
+Must be in Base64.
+    Enter your password in the second send("").
+Must be in Base64.
 -------------------
   ![alt tag](https://raw.githubusercontent.com/Ahan2/AutomatedEmailJava/master/assets/email.png)